jeremiah-c-leary/vhdl-style-guide/docs/theory_of_operation/internal_data_structure.rst

        <class 'vsg.token.architecture_body.semicolon'>
    ]

-The elements in this data structure will be interogated and modified by rules.
+The elements in this data structure will be interrogated and modified by rules.